siruguri/railsschool-catchup-ruby/v2/course_content/introduction_to_programming.md

 it needs to retrieve - the URL is a piece of "data."

 _Control_ is a fancy word, and it means everything that the program actually does.
-It&apos;s the part that we usually associate with programming - taking inputs, returning outputs, printing to the screen, fetching webpages, connecting to a database and so on.
+It's the part that we usually associate with programming - taking inputs, returning outputs, printing to the screen, fetching webpages, connecting to a database and so on.

+Applications consist of a set of instructions that manage all the aspects of your program's "control."
+The way in which an application progresses through its set of instructions is referred to as _control flow_.

-All programming languages offer a vocabulary in which programmers specify these two aspects - data and control.
-That&apos;s why, unsurprisingly, programming is done in a language - because it consists of a specific vocabulary of words, that are arranged according to certain rules, just as &ldquo;real&rdquo; languages, that humans
+All programming languages offer a vocabulary in which programmers specify these two aspects - data and control flow.
+That's why, unsurprisingly, programming is done in a language - because it consists of a specific vocabulary of words, that are arranged according to certain rules, just as &ldquo;real&rdquo; languages, that humans